The House of Representatives just voted to pass legislation to make furniture safer for our kids.

 Parents try so hard to keep babies and kids safe, but furniture tip-over accidents continue to injure and kill children with startling frequency, according to Consumer Reports.

 Heartbreaking tragedies resulting from furniture tip-overs have continued to make the news over the years, and furniture companies have recalled nearly 1 million dressers for this reason.
 In early August, nearly 20,000 four-drawer chests sold by Kmart were recalled by manufacturer Transform.

 Still, there is no mandatory federal safety standard regulating dresser stability—only a voluntary standard that safety advocates say isn't strict enough to protect children, according to Consumer Reports.

-Lawmakers are considering legislation that would address this deadly problem.
+The House of Representatives just passed legislation that would address this deadly problem.

 Just because a dresser is expensive doesn’t mean it’s more stable.
 A $170 dresser passed our rigorous tip-over test… https://t.co/fTffgAv0pt— Consumer Reports (@Consumer Reports)1620421200.0

 The Stop Tip-overs of Unstable, Risky Dressers on Youth (STURDY) Act would require the Consumer Product Safety Commission to create a mandatory, not voluntary, standard within one year of its passage.
 It would also strengthen the standard by increasing the testing weight to 60 pounds.

 The legislation originally passed in the House of Representatives in September 2019 but did not come to a vote in the Senate before the end of the last session.
 It has been reintroduced in the House by Jan Schakowsky, D-Ill., and in the Senate by Robert Casey Jr., D-Pa.

 Last week, the House passed the STURDY Act with broad bipartisan support.